 The term of office for each director is from the date of the Meeting at which he or she is elected until the annual meeting next following or until his or her successor is elected or appointed.
 The Board currently consists of eight directors.
+Neville Dastoor will not be standing for election at the Meeting.

-At the Meeting, the Shareholders will be asked to consider and, if thought fit, approve an ordinary resolution fixing the number of directors to be elected at the Meeting at eight (8) for the ensuing year.
+At the Meeting, the Shareholders will be asked to consider and, if thought fit, approve an ordinary resolution fixing the number of directors to be elected at the Meeting at seven (7) for the ensuing year.